farhnkrnapratma/tuxfetch/README.md

 There are two `make` command options for installing Tuxfetch:

-1. `install` :: Install Tuxfetch and generate the configuration file.
+1. `install` install Tuxfetch and generate the configuration file.
-2. `clean-install` :: Install Tuxfetch, remove the previous configuration file (if any), and generate the new one.
+2. `clean-install` install Tuxfetch, remove the previous configuration file (if any), and generate the new one.

 ### Updating